Stephen-Chao/Test-TourismWeb/README.md

     1. Enter a valid id
         1. Verify that the data exists
     2. Enter invalid id
- 10. Test the add order and its attributes (POST /order/)
+ + POST /order/ - Test the add order and its attributes
     1. Verify that the data exists
- 11. Test increase the number of tickets purchased by id (PUT /order/:id/increase_booked)
+ + PUT /order/:id/increase_booked - Test increase the number of tickets purchased by id
     1. Enter a valid id
         1. Verify that the data exists
     2. Enter invalid id
- 12. Test reduce the number of tickets purchased by id (PUT /order/:id/decrease_booked)
+ + PUT /order/:id/decrease_booked - Test reduce the number of tickets purchased by id
     1. Enter a valid id
         1. Verify that the data exists
     2. Enter invalid id
 ### searchTest
- 13. Fuzzy search through the part of the Scheduler (POST /search/order)
+ + POST /search/order - Fuzzy search through the part of the Scheduler

  ## Data model.